hyagogoularte/dynamic-form/README.md

 $ npm install
 ```

-When the whole process is completed, you need to start the server:
+When the whole process is completed, you need to start the mongoDB and the server:
 ```
+$ sudo service mongod start
 $ nodejs app.js
 ```